-Wells Fargo and Company is one of the oldest and most respected names in American finance.
-It is also a leader in international banking, with branches in major financial centers around the globe.
+Wells Fargo and Company is one of the largest banks in the US and a leader in international banking, with branches in major financial centers around the globe.
 Wells Fargo is among the largest publicly traded companies in the world, with over 70 million customers worldwide.
-It ranks 3rd among U.S. banks in assets held.
 Major divisions include commercial banking, investing and wealth management, consumer finance, mortgage servicing and credit card issuance.

 The Early Years and Surviving a Banking Panic